Rosacea vs. Lupus

 - Anti-Ro/SSA and anti-La/SSB.

 - Complement proteins.

 - Blood panels (for CBC, RBC and WBC).

 - Tests for liver or kidney function.

 Lab results and symptoms are then matched and assessed against the 11 criteria from the American College of Rheumatology for diagnosing lupus.

 For both conditions, treatment focuses on minimizing and preventing symptoms.
 With rosacea, this is often accomplished with careful skincare regimens, prescription drugs and lifestyle changes.
 Some common rosacea treatments include:

-Medications for lupus have a wide range, depending on how severe the lupus is and what part of the body it’s affecting.
+There is a wide range of medications for lupus, depending on how severe the lupus is and what part of the body it is affecting.
 General medications include:

-People with lupus need to avoid additional flare triggers such as infection, physical harm (like surgery), exhaustion, and colds or viral illnesses.
-Rosacea flares can be triggered by extreme heat or cold, facial irritants (like cosmetics), spicy foods, smoking, caffeine, alcohol or drugs that dilate blood vessels, such as blood pressure medication.
+People with lupus need to avoid additional flare triggers, such as infection, physical harm (like surgery), exhaustion and colds or viral illnesses.
+Rosacea flares can be triggered by extreme heat or cold, facial irritants (like cosmetics), spicy foods, smoking, caffeine and alcohol or drugs that dilate blood vessels, such as blood pressure medication.

-If you’re not yet sure whether you’re living with lupus or rosacea, remember that long-term, constant flushing is more likely to be associated with rosacea, while widespread pains and fatigue are more likely with lupus.
+If you are not yet sure whether you are living with lupus or rosacea, remember that long-term, constant flushing is more likely to be associated with rosacea, while widespread pains and fatigue are more likely with lupus.